SheldonLoveCoding/KCFForMatlab_ZEDCamera/README.md

 That's all.
-If you have some advice and confusion about this project, please e-mail me throuth liuxd_sheldon@163.com .
+If you have some advice and confusion about this project, please e-mail me through liuxd_sheldon@163.com .
 I would appreciate it and try my best to help you.